ravimashru/notes/README.md

 # notes

-A collection of my notes about random things, inspired by [@charliegerard's dev-notes](https://github.com/charliegerard/dev-notes).
+A collection of my TIL (Today I Learned) notes, inspired by [@charliegerard's dev-notes](https://github.com/charliegerard/dev-notes).

 Every note is a short markdown document that is too short to be a blog post on its own, and too long to just be scribbled on a page somewhere.

 # Index